John Dunn is in his fifth season with Maryland serving as the tight ends coach and recruiting coordinator.

-Dunn walked on at North Carolina in 2001 and played there until 2003 before his career was cut short by a neck injury.
+Dunn walked on at North Carolina in 2001 and played there until 2003 when his career was cut short by a neck injury.
 He served as a student assistant while finishing his undergraduate studies.
-In his second season on the Tar Heel staff Dunn became a quality control assistant and then worked as a graduate coaching assistant on the offensive side of the ball his final two years (2006-07) in Chapel Hill.
+In his second season on the Tar Heel staff, Dunn became a quality control assistant and then worked as a graduate coaching assistant on the offensive side of the ball his final two years (2006-07) in Chapel Hill.

-At Carolina, Dunn helped tutor wide receiver Hakeem Nicks who finished the `07 season ranked in the top 35 nationally in receptions (6.2) and receiving yards per game (79.83) while earning All-ACC first team honors.
+At Carolina, Dunn helped tutor wide receiver Hakeem Nicks who finished the `07 season ranked in the top-35 nationally in receptions (6.2) and receiving yards per game (79.83) while earning All-ACC first team honors.
 Nicks was taken 29th overall by the New York Giants in the 2009 NFL Draft.

 Dunn played quarterback and tight end for the Tar Heels, lettering in 2003.
 He is married to the former Lindsay Moffitt, and they have one son, Carter.